Couldn't Stand the Weather: Reception

 Robert Christgau wrote in his review that "Though he comes close sometimes, this Texan ain't Hendrix.
 But between earned Jimi cover and lyric refreshment, album two is almost everything a reasonable person might hope from him: a roadhouse album with gargantuan sonic imagination."

+Frank-John Hadley gave the 2010 reissue 4 stars in DownBeat.
+He wrote, "The package now has a second disc that debuts a torrid set with his Double Trouble band at Montreal’s Spectrum the same year.
+In studio and onstage, he morphs pitch-bending into a visceral art form".

 Track listings

-Original Release
+Original release

 Details are taken from the 1984 Epic Records album liner notes; reissues show several different songwriter credits.

-1999 Reissue Bonus Tracks
+1999 reissue bonus tracks

 "SRV Speaks" is from a studio interview with Timothy White for Westwood One Radio.
 The remaining bonus tracks are studio outtakes from the sessions for the album.